A bokeh background is one of the most appealing effects to reproduce in photography.

 While the fierce “battle” amongst photographers about the impact of your camera sensor on image quality goes from the “bigger sensor is better” to “portability over resolution”, I don’t want to start yet another debate on this.

-Sensor size has no questions an impact on image quality.
+Sensor size has an impact on image quality.

 A bigger sensor will give you a higher dynamic range and better high ISO performance.